csound-flossmanual/csound-floss/book/01-a-digital-audio.md

 Below is a diagram showing a sinusoidal waveform.
 The vertical lines that run through the diagram represent the points in time when a snapshot is taken of the signal.
-After the sampling has taken place we are left with what is known as a discrete signal consisting of a collection of audio samples, as illustrated in the bottom half of the diagram.
+After the sampling has taken place, we are left with what is known as a *discrete signal*, consisting of a collection of audio samples, as illustrated in the bottom half of the diagram.